Q

 D).
 Only the inline code is executed, and the external file specified in src is ignored.

 A).
-When the script must be executed in a specific order.
+When the script should be executed synchronously.

 D).
-When the script must be executed after the document is parsed.
+When the script must be executed before the document is fully loaded.